farlee2121/DevEssentialsBlog/_drafts/2021-09-01-Programming-is-Problem-Modeling.md

 ## Underlying Scientific Method

-Notice how the lifecycle repeatedly refines understanding through
+Notice how the lifecycle repeatedly refines understanding.
 - identify a need
 - identify a solution
 - test the solution to make sure it fits the need